nssivanitesh/spring-react-app/README.md

 ## Future improvements
 1. Swagger can be used to document the API
-2. Custom API Responses for failures & exceptions
-3. A map library can be used to display the locations of the busstops to make it even more visual
+2. A map library can be used to display the locations of the busstops to make it even more visual